What are microservices?

 How microservices benefit the organization

-Perhaps the single most important characteristic of microservices is that because the services are smaller and independently deployable, it no longer requires an act of Congress in order to change a line of text in application.
+Perhaps the single most important characteristic of microservices is that because the services are smaller and independently deployable, it no longer requires an act of Congress in order to change a line of code or add a new feature in application.

 Microservices promise organizations an antidote to the visceral frustrations associated with small changes taking huge amounts of time.
 It doesn’t require a Ph.D. in computer science to see or understand the value of an approach that better facilitates speed and agility.